 With direct flights from 10 U.S. cities, Rome is another cheapest city to fly into Europe.
 Rome Fiumicino Airport (“Leonardo da Vinci”) is the busiest airport in Italy, so it’s no wonder you can find lots of great airfare deals here.

-Over the years, I’ve found many incredibly low fares to Rome from Boston.
+Over the years, I’ve found incredibly low fares to Rome from Boston.
 This includes a $325 roundtrip fare this past year.
-For the 2022-2023 timeframe, expect to spend between $500-600 for an economy flight from the east coast of the US.
+For 2024, expect to spend between $480-600 for an economy flight from the east coast of the US.

 Read next: Best European Hidden Gems

-Helsinki is one of the cheapest places to fly to in Europe from NYC, Boston, and LAX (among other major cities).
-Expect to pay between $450 and $820 roundtrip, with the upper part of that range accounting for Finnair, which offers non-stop services from several U.S. cities.
+Helsinki is also one of the cheapest places to fly to in Europe from NYC, Boston, and LAX (among other major cities).
+Expect to pay between $475 and $810 roundtrip, with the upper part of that range accounting for Finnair, which offers non-stop services from several U.S. cities.

 Helsinki is best known for its seaside charm, sustainability, and contemporary architecture.
 It’s easy to fall in love with a city so beautiful, and the locals agree, who consistently rank it among the happiest cities in the world.